mauvaisetroupe/ckad-prepare-exam/05-services-and-networking/03-use-ingress-rules-to-expose-applications.md

 >**Warning**
 >
-> kubectl get all -A do not return ingress resources
+> 'kubectl get all -A' do not return ingress resources

 ```
 $ kubernetes get ingress -A